A Red Carnation for the Children I Did Not Have (5-9-21 / edited 6-10-26)

 She withdrew the flower.
 The girl looked away, hopeful, out toward the parking lot.

-I thought, “Man, that’s cold, Safeway,” then veered toward the produce.
-I’d stopped for a few pears, some roasted salted almonds.
+I thought, “Man, that’s cold, Safeway.”
+I veered toward the produce, for the few pears and spinach I'd come for, plus roasted and salted almonds.

 What if I’d been a woman trying to get pregnant, unsuccessfully?
 Or had easily gotten pregnant but then endured a series of miscarriages?
 Or whose in vitro didn’t take, again?
 Or whose heart and spirit had been whiplashed by failed adoptions?
 Then by failed foreign adoptions?
 Here’s-a-flower-Oh-WAIT-NO-you-have-failed-today’s-test.

-Your ‘offer’ that day surely extended to some who shook their heads with giant hearts hollowed by grief.
+Your ‘offer’ that day surely extended to some who shook their heads like I did, with giant hearts hollowed by grief.

 As a person who did not feel certain about wanting to raise a human child myself, I had the luxury of feeling dissed, annoyed.
 But for my friends who did feel that certainty and couldn’t be parents, for various reasons?
 They, most of all, deserved a curly flower from your chilled case, on Mother’s Day.

-Also deserving, anyone with a complicated, painful experience of being mothered, or anyone altogether motherless, or whose mother died when they were young, or whose mother had lived for decades but just died, days before they walked through those sliding-glass doors, after the funeral.
+Also deserving, anyone with a complicated, painful experience of being mothered, or anyone altogether motherless, or whose mother died when they were young, or whose mother had lived for decades but died only days before they walked through those sliding-glass doors, maybe after the funeral.

 The pears all looked sub-par.
 Like they’d never be edible.
 I couldn’t focus.

-Couldn’t imagine a store doing that, with any other sub-set of their customer base (people who ever need food).
+Couldn’t imagine a store doing that, with any other sub-set of their customer base (people who buy food).

 I doubted they would think of doing that, with any other sector of society.
-And many ‘non-moms’ and ‘non-dads’ feel very deeply that their animal companions are no less their family.
+And many ‘non-moms’ and ‘non-dads’ feel very deeply about their animal companions; they are no less their family.
 Some are like mothers to other humans who need nurturing, whatever their ages, in the thousand ways any human needs nurturing, from beyond that of one named Mother.

 Yet many people would think, Oh.
 What a nice gesture, giving moms a carnation, Safeway.
-And some (still, in this millenium) think, underneath that nice-gesture, well, if a woman doesn’t have children, there’s got to be something wrong with her.
-Motherhood still seems the default status for ‘normal’ female adults.
+And some still think, underneath that nice-gesture: Well, if a woman doesn’t have children, there’s got to be something wrong with her.
+Motherhood still holds a default status for ‘normal’ female adults.
+You know this much is true, if you are a female adult and somehow not a mother.

-The sadness, the pity, in some people’s eyes, when they hear my answer to “You have children?”.
-And I’m not sad about it.
-I was unsure about it, and it didn’t happen, and that ship has sailed, biologically.
+The sadness, the pity, in some people’s eyes, when they hear my answer to the usual ice-breaker, “So you have kids?”.
+I’m not sad about it.
+I was unsure about it, and it didn’t happen, and now that ship has sailed, biologically.
 The why of that, and the what-now of that, I’m still figuring out.
 But pity me not.

 Plenty of moms and dads will say, "You can't imagine what having a child feels like."
 All I can guess is that they were younger siblings, or only siblings, who can't imagine what older siblings of many siblings, can imagine.
-The older of many siblings did watch, did hold, the most vulnerable, tiny people (issued from the same woman), tiny people who entered their households, helpless, precious, perfect, however they arrived.
-We olders did hold bottles up to their greedy, sucking mouths, then wash those bottles with wire brushes, standing on a stool at the kitchen sink.
-We did change diapers, and clean up projectile matter, no matter from which end.
-Did teach the children well, how to tie their shoelaces, recognize the sound of a cow or a rooster, protect their balance when they first tottered across the living-room, Franken-baby style.
+The older of many siblings did watch, did hold, the most vulnerable, tiny people (usually issued from the same woman), tiny people who entered their households, helpless, precious, perfect however they arrived.
+We olders did hold bottles up to their greedy, sucking mouths, then wash those bottles with wire brushes, standing on stools at kitchen sinks.
+We did change diapers, and clean up projectile matter, from one end or another.
+Did teach the children well, how to tie their shoelaces, recognize the sound of a cow or a rooster, protect their balance when they first tottered across a living-room or dandelion-puffed lawn, Franken-baby style.

 Many of us did much the same for neighborhood children, issued from beloved neighbor women -- the diapers, the sound of cows, the building of forts and reading of favorite books.
-(I took little Kathy R. to kindergarten for the first time, to meet her first schoolteacher, when her mother could not be home to do that.
+(At age 13, I took little Kathy R. to kindergarten orientation, to meet her first schoolteacher, since her mother could not be home to do that.
 Kathy R. is now an oncologist at Duke.
-My eyes fill, just to think about her kindergarten start, on this day for mothers, if not for the mothers-by-proxy when-needed, when they were, like, 13, themselves.)
+My eyes fill, to think about her kindergarten start, on this day for mothers.)

-Some of us did and felt much the same for children farther away, who needed a Teacher Aide to help them go to the bathroom, and who tried to respect their dignity, if, at age 9 or 10, with, say, Duchenne's muscular dystrophy, they needed someone to wipe their bottoms in a 'handicapped' bathroom, however much they would prefer not to need that help.
+Some of us felt much the same toward younger people as we grew up, younger people who needed a Teacher Aide to help them go to the bathroom, and who tried to respect their dignity, if, at age 9 or 10, they had Duchenne's muscular dystrophy and needed someone to wipe their bottoms in a 'handicapped' bathroom.

-Still, these plenty of moms and dads who are certain that the childless can't imagine, they will not have a clue how to interact, or understand, those who are not parents of humans.
+Some of the moms and dads who are certain that the childless can't imagine, they will not have a clue how to interact, or understand, those who are not formal parents of human animals.

 When my (now-ex) Bob and I were first dating, one of his law partners hosted a meet-and-greet for a candidate for county council (the county next door).
 We couldn’t vote for the man, but in support of this friend, we showed up to help him ‘fill the house.’